For students interested in making some money, and participating in a real-world business management internship during January.

 iii) Complete the three career services workshops and have your resume edited and approved by that office as well.
 Career services will organize special workshop sessions for YP candidates.

-The season for both summer internships and full time hiring is upon us.
 If you are interested in applying to this program, please secure a recommendation from your professor as soon as possible.
 Please note that completing these three steps as outlined above constitutes a formal application on your part to become a Dean's Young Professional.

 Visit the new Office of Career Development & Internships Website!